influxdata/terraform-aws-influx/modules/load-balancer-target-group/README.md

 ```

 Note the following:

-* `health_check_type`: This parameter tells the InfluxDB cluster to use the load balancer for health checks, rather
-  than the simpler EC2 health checks.
-This way, a server will be replaced as soon as it stops responding properly to
-  requests, rather than only if the EC2 Instance dies completely.

 * `http_listener_ports`: This tells the Load Balancer to listen for HTTP requests on port 8091 and 4984.